rickardp/bluegreen-hue/README.md

      # my-site.com is cname to traffic manager
      docker run -it $(docker build -q .) --dns my-site.com --cname 1 --hue 192.168.0.1

+### How to control Homey

+Homey supports webhooks from the cloud API.
+You can control the event names in the webhooks by adjusting `--homey-*-event`.
+Create a flow for each event you want to support.
+In this flow you can adjust lamps, lightstrips, change LED ring color, speak, or whatever.

+You can either have the webhook sent with every poll, or only when it is changed (the latter is the default).

+### How to control Hue

+Hue support is very basic.
+Specify the IP and username, and which lamps to control.
+The colors are hard coded.

 ## Usage

     usage: main.py [-h] [--dns hostname] [--dns-match-blue regex]